Rob Nelson (talk show host)

-Rob Nelson (born October 9, 1964 in Milwaukee, Wisconsin) is an American television personality, author, radio host, political activist and filmmaker.
+Rob Nelson (born October 9, 1964, in Milwaukee, Wisconsin) is an American television personality, author, radio host, political activist and filmmaker.
+From 2002 to 2003, he hosted The Rob Nelson Show.

 Career

 Films

 In 2014, Nelson was the executive producer of the short film Wish Wizard featuring Morgan Freeman.
 The film was made in conjunction with the Make-A-Wish Foundation to fulfill the wishes of 4 children with terminal diseases who wanted to be part of making a movie.

-In December 2015, Nelson completed directing and producing his first documentary feature film, Magnificent Burden, which tells the story of former New York socialite Taylor Stein’s quest to save her son, whom she adopted after going undercover for the FBI to bring down an international baby trafficking ring, from a rare and deadly disease, Spinal muscular atrophy (SMA).
+In December 2015, Nelson completed directing and producing his first documentary feature film, Magnificent Burden, which tells the story of a woman's quest to save her adopted son from a rare and deadly disease, Spinal muscular atrophy (SMA).